K2 Looks Towards WASP-28 and WASP-151: TARGETS

 \section{TARGETS}

-WASP-28 is an inflated hot Jupiter, transiting an F8 $V=12.0$ star with an orbital period of 3.41\thinspace d.
+WASP-28b is an inflated hot Jupiter, transiting an F8 $V=12.0$ star with an orbital period of 3.41 days.
 The planet was discovered by \citet{Anderson15} using the WASP photometry, two follow-up transit light curves and two sets of radial-velocity measurements obtained by CORALIE \citep{Queloz00} and in-transit HARPS \citep{Mayor03} observations.
 The system was further photometrically followed-up with ground-based telescopes first by \citet{Petrucci15} who obtained four additional transit light curves and later by \citet{Maciejewski16} with three additional transits.
 Both follow-up surveys refined the system parameters and reported the absence of any detectable long-term transit-timing variations.

-WASP-151 is an inflated hot Saturn, transiting a G1 $V=12.9$ star with an orbital period of 4.53\thinspace d.
-The discovery of the planet was recently announced by \citet{Demangeon17}.
-Beside WASP photometry, they used five follow-up transit light curves from ground-based telescopes and the raw \textit{K2} data from the observing Campaign 12.
+WASP-151b is an inflated hot Saturn, transiting a G1 $V=12.9$ star with an orbital period of 4.53 days.
+The discovery of the planet was announced by \citet{Demangeon18}.
+Beside WASP photometry, they used five follow-up transit light curves from ground-based telescopes and the raw long-cadence \textit{K2} data from the observing Campaign 12.
 The two accompanying RV datasets were obtained with SOPHIE \citep{Bouchy09} and CORALIE.